jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 ```

 ### The interface is exposed to the other layers
-The interface is public, and inmutable, forcing the clients to use aggregate methods to operate on the aggregate.
+The interface is public, and immutable, forcing the clients to use aggregate methods to operate on the aggregate.

 ### The implementation is internal and mutable
-The implementation (the class above) has **internal access** so it can only be accessed by the domain layer (and potentially other layers like Infrastructure by granting internal access)
+The implementation (the class above) has **internal access**, so its accessible from the domain project only (you can grant extra access, for example, to the Infrastructure layer)

 It also has automatic properties: